 Now one could construct a scenario where a bunch of analytics is performed in ECC/S/4HANA.
 SAP has stated this as their vision.
 The concept is that all analytics would be performed inside the ERP system.

 The Lenovo study is redacted and rigged to make HANA look good.
-It is extremely odd to find the hardware spec for the comparison system entirely lacking.
-Lenovo is apparently hoping that no one reads the study in much detail.
+It is incredibly odd to find the hardware spec for the comparison system entirely lacking.
+Lenovo is hoping that no one reads the study in much detail.

 This means that the study cannot be used to say much of anything.
 The fact that Lenovo had to redact information even after not publishing the ECC/AnyDB hardware specification is another cause for concern.

 Lenovo cannot publish a study on HANA because it has a financial bias to promote HANA.